dopesky/coming-soon/README.md

 ## How to Use

-Clone the repo on any server and run the following command on the commands line at the root of your project:
+Clone the repo on any server and run the following commands on the command line at the root of the project:
 ```$xslt
 $ php -r "file_exists('.env') || copy('.env.example', '.env');"
 $ composer install -q --no-ansi --no-interaction --no-scripts --no-suggest --no-progress --prefer-dist
 $ php artisan key:generate
 ```
-If you do not have shell access to your server, add a valid laravel `APP_KEY` to your Server's Environment Variables.
+If you do not have access to your server, add a valid laravel `APP_KEY` to your Server's Environment Variables.
 You should change the default `APP_NAME` of the project to be the name of your app/website but this is not necessary.
-That's all you need for the placeholder website.
+That's all you need for a placeholder website.

 In order to get the mailing list functionality, you need to have a database for storing the mailing list.
 You will also need an SMTP mailing server that will be used to send the emails.
 Store the database and SMTP credentials in the `.env` file and run the following command on the command line:
 ```$xslt
 php artisan migrate
 ```
 That's it.
+You can do this either locally or on the server so long as you use the server's environment variables when running it locally.

 The affected credentials on the `.env` for mailing list functionality are:
 - **DB_HOST** - The database host address